Why Continuous Rod Tiedown Systems?

 Uplift Restraint System for Roofs

-To ensure structural stability, a continuous rod tiedown system can be used in a multi-story wood-framed structure to resist shearwall overturning and roof uplift.
+To ensure structural stability, a continuous rod tiedown system can be used in a mid-rise wood-framed structure to resist shearwall overturning and roof uplift.